VertiGIS Studio Access Control is licensed software. To obtain a license, contact Customer Service at firstname.lastname@example.org.

 The recommended, and most common, deployment of Access Control requires ArcGIS Server to use the ArcGIS Web Adaptor.
 However, other deployments are also supported.
 For details, see Reverse Proxy and/or Load Balancer Deployments.

-VertiGIS Studio Access Control works with Portal for ArcGIS 10.5+.
+VertiGIS Studio Access Control works with Portal for ArcGIS 10.6 or later.

-VertiGIS Studio Access Control works with the following versions of ArcGIS Server:
+VertiGIS Studio Access Control works with ArcGIS Server 10.6 or later.

 VertiGIS Studio Access Control uses the following first-party, strictly necessary cookie for authentication purposes: